sachinsharma9780/When-Convolutional-Neural-Networks-Meet-Graph-Neural-Networks-A-Case-Study-for-Glaucoma-Detection/README.md

 3) python train_EC-GNN.py
 4) ensemble_models.py
 Note: steps 1-4 are for ranomly split data
-5) Now for Stratified 10 fold cross validation: Split data into 10 folds using split_data_with_skfcv.py and repeat steps 1-3 foe each fold.
+5) Now for Stratified 10 fold cross validation: Split data into 10 folds using split_data_with_skfcv.py and repeat steps 1-3 for each fold.
-6) Perform ensemble of 10 folds using ensemble_models.py
+6) Perform ensemble of baseline, complete and sparse graph (correlation distance) classifiers for every fold using ensemble.py.

 Note: To get a detailed description of parameters: python script.py --help